Shopify/mybench/_sources/writing-a-benchmark.rst.txt

 respectively.

-The generator for the ``id`` column is not defined in this function but is instead passed in as function arguments.
-This is because the behaviour of this data generator should different between the ``-load`` and ``-bench`` phases.
+The generator for the ``id`` column is not defined in this function but is instead passed in as a function argument.
+This is because the behaviour of this data generator should be different between the ``-load`` and ``-bench`` phases.
 During ``-load``, the data generator needs to generate unique ``id`` values to be inserted into the database.
-During ``-bench``, the data generators needs to sample ``id`` values that likely exist in the database.
+During ``-bench``, the data generator needs to sample ``id`` values that likely exist in the database.
 By passing a different ``id`` generator during each of these phases, the desired behaviours can be achieved.